hyperium/tonic/README.md

 Examples can be found in [`examples`] and for more complex scenarios [`interop`] may be a good resource as it shows examples of many of the gRPC features.

-If you're using [rust-analyzer] we recommend you set `"rust-analyzer.cargo.runBuildScripts": true` to correctly load the generated code.
+If you're using [rust-analyzer] we recommend you set `"rust-analyzer.cargo.buildScripts.enable": true` to correctly load the generated code.

 For IntelliJ IDEA users, please refer to [this](https://github.com/intellij-rust/intellij-rust/pull/8056) and enable